aliceakesson/Heardle-Spotify/README.md

 * [![CSS][css-shield]][css-url]

-### Installation
+## Installation

-Start with downloading and extracting the zip-file.
+As mentioned in the requirements, you will first need to create your own Spotify Application.
+This is easily done through <a href="https://developer.spotify.com/dashboard">the Spotify Dashboard</a>.
+The steps are as following:

+1. Click on "Create app"
+2. Give the app a name (any) and a short description
+3. Enter 'http://localhost:8888/callback' for the redirect URL
+4. Check the terms of service box
+5. Click on "Save"

+Now, proceed to download and extract the zip-file of the project.
+Open the project any editor and locate the environment-file (.env) which is located in the 'public' folder.
+The values for CLIENT_ID and CLIENT_SECRET can be found by clicking on the settings of your Spotify Application (The client secret will be visible by clicking on "View client secret").
+Enter these values for their respective variables in the environment.

 The application requires you to run it on a local server (this is done using Node.js and nodemon), thus you will therefore afterwards have to download these.
 In the your terminal, go to the directory of the project and then go to the folder named 'public' using this command:

 ```sh
   cd public